Presentation of the Virgin Mary Holy Metropolitan Church: History

 According to historical accounts there was a small church on the spot from the early 11th century.
 The original small church was demolished by the Venetians, who built a warehouse in its place.
 When the Turks conquered Crete in 1695 they converted the warehouse into a soap factory, which continued operating until 1850.

 The building was then donated by the Turkish authorities to the Chania Christian community, who converted it into a church, which was inaugurated by the Bishop of Kydonia in 1861.
 An icon salvaged from the original church, which had been housed in the Church of the Holy Unmercenaries, was transferred to the new church where it is still preserved in the narthex (or lobby area).
 The north aisle dedicated to Saint Nicholas replaced the Dominican church of St Nicholas in the Splantzia part of the town which the Turks had converted to a mosque.
 Following the building of the bishop's house, the church became the cathedral of what was then the capital of Crete.

 The cathedral was damaged in the Greco-Turkish war of 1897 but restored at the expense of the Tsar of Russia, who also donated the cathedral's bell.

-By royal decree in October, 1947 the feast of the Presentation of the Virgin (November 21) became the official feast day of Chania.
+By royal decree in October 1947 the feast of the Presentation of the Virgin (November 21) became the official feast day of Chania.
 A later decree in 1956 made it a bank holiday.

+Architecture

+The church was completed in 1860 as a three-aisled basilica with a raised nave covered by a pointed chamber.
+Its name as Trimartiri (or Trimartyri) is derived from its three aisles, of which the central aisle is dedicated to the Presentation of the Virgin, the south aisle to the Three Hierarchs and the north aisle to Saint Nicholas.
+The architectural style is influenced by the traditions formed during the Venetian period.